Kaiddd/Roblox-Client-Optimizer/README.md

 "RCO" is an unregistered trademark of [OptiFury](https://optifury.com/), unauthorized usage will result in the relevant legal action being taken.

 "OptiFury" is an unregistered trademark of [OptiFury](https://optifury.com/), unauthorized usage will result in the relevant legal action being taken.

-## Copyright Notice
-This respository may or may not contain the source code, however all RCO™ software was held here at one point in time, the original source of any RCO™ source code or software anywhere outside of this repository is [this repository](https://github.com/L8X/Roblox-Client-Optimizer).

 [OptiFury](https://optifury.com/) reserves the rights to take action against any reuploads of our past and present software in cases where:
 1. The upload claims to be official, the original source, endorsed by, or associated with us, our employees or contractors